First Generation Bursary

 We receive an average of 500 applications for this program, as a result, not all eligible students may be granted a First Generation bursary.

-The completion of an online student budget form is required for this program.
+The completion of an online student budget form/financial statement is required for this program.
 If it was not completed when the online student profile(s) was completed, the link to this form will be available through the First Generation Bursary Application.

 1) completion of the online application form on LORIS by the deadline